getdunne/audio-effects/README.md

 ## Open problems
 At the time of writing, the *robotisation* project still does not compile, as it relies on older JUCE programming constructs for in-place buffer processing.

-Also, the *distortion*, *pvoc_passthrough* and *pvoc_pitchshift* projects compile, but the resulting Mac Audio Unit (AU) plug-ins do not pass validation in Logic Pro X.
+Also, the *distortion*, *pvoc_passthrough* and *pvoc_pitchshift* projects compile, but the resulting Mac Audio Unit (AU) plug-ins do not pass validation in Logic Pro X. *distortion* works OK as a VST on Windows, but the two *pvoc* VSTs crash.

 Other issues noted on Mac with Logic Pro X: